anoadragon453/tox-offline-messaging-prop/tox-offline-draft.md

 optionally allow users to change it.
 This space will be used for storing messages of other users.

+## Storage Space Allocation

+The RECEIVER must request a certain amount of storage space for incoming offline messages on a number of STORAGE_NODEs.
+A PoW job must be completed by the RECEIVER to do this.
+The more space required per node, the higher the PoW difficulty.

 ## Inserting Messages

-A user creates a new public and private key pair (Current DHT keys are ephemeral) per friend to encrypt offline messages.
+A user creates a new public and private key pair (Current DHT keys are expected to be ephemeral) per friend to encrypt offline messages.
 Messages are stored amongst an array of known nodes.
 Users then store messages they want to send to a store on those nodes after optionally completing a PoW function.